charlesetc/caribou/readme.md

 ## Performance

-The functions `show` and especially `list` should both be very performant.
+The user-defined implementations for `show` and especially `list` should both be very performant.
 If there is caching that needs to be done, that is left up to the application. `list`, for example, is called on every key press on the index page.